bbauska/Coursera-Bootstrap/readme.md

 <h4>Exercise (Video): Grunt Part 2</h4>

-Let\'s continue our grunting.
+Let&apos;s continue our grunting.

-As we did in the second part of the NPM scripts exercise, in this second part of that grunt exercise, we\'re going to configure exactly the same tasks.
+As we did in the second part of the NPM scripts exercise, in this second part of that grunt exercise, we&apos;re going to configure exactly the same tasks.

-We\'re going to do cleaning up the distribution folder, copying the fonts to the distribution folder, then we will also do the minification of our images using imagemin, and then finally use the usemin task to build and prepare our distribution folder.
+We&apos;re going to do cleaning up the distribution folder, copying the fonts to the distribution folder, then we will also do the minification of our images using imagemin, and then finally use the usemin task to build and prepare our distribution folder.

 Continuing with our exercise, I will install a couple of grunt modules.

-Let\'s install NPM, install-grunt-contrib-copy.
+Let&apos;s install NPM, install-grunt-contrib-copy.

 This is used for copying the files and then grunt-contrib-clean, and minus save-dev.

-And once these two are installed, then we\'ll go ahead and config the corresponding tasks.
+And once these two are installed, then we&apos;ll go ahead and config the corresponding tasks.

-Going to your grunt file, we\'ll add in the configuration for both the copy and the clean tasks.
+Going to your grunt file, we&apos;ll add in the configuration for both the copy and the clean tasks.

 Starting with the comma, always remember not to forget the comma.

-It\'ll come back to bite you at the wrong moments if you do that.
+It&apos;ll come back to bite you at the wrong moments if you do that.

-Let\'s set up the copy task.
+Let&apos;s set up the copy task.

 For the copy, usemin expects us to also keep our HTML files copied to the distribution folder so that it can do the manipulation on that.

-In this case, we\'re going to first copy the HTML files from our project folder to the distribution folder.
+In this case, we&apos;re going to first copy the HTML files from our project folder to the distribution folder.

-To do the copying, I\'m going to set up the HTML part of it.
+To do the copying, I&apos;m going to set up the HTML part of it.

 This is where we will use some of the grunt syntax for specifying the files that need to be copied.